immaioli/javascriptExpertTraining/README.md

 ## Licença
-Este projeto está sob a Licença MIT - veja o arquivo [LICENSE.md](LICENSE.md) para detalhes.
+Este projeto está sob a Licença [MIT](https://opensource.org/license/MIT).